Kboyles138/HighCheck/README.md

     * How many days until that tasks completion day
 * This page allows the user to check off the tasks as either completed or "ignore"

+### Need to do UI

+* Create the container for each list type
+    * Create the expanded version
+* create the popup for the task creation
+* Create the popup for the viewing the task

 ## Calendar page

 * Use the calendar table package to display a calendar - **DONE**